Allocation of COVID-19 Testing Budget on a Commute Network of Counties

 For COVID-19, there have been many medical literature that provide information of $(\delta_a, d_r, d_h)$.
 We set $\delta_a=0.17$ following \cite{Byambasuren2020}, $d_h = 5.2$ days following \cite{Li2020}, and $d_r = 15$ days following \citet{Beigel2020}.
 It gives $\hat{\beta}=0.16$ and $\hat{\gamma}=0.067$ for COVID-19.

 We then estimate $(\alpha, \lambda)$ given $(\hat{\beta},\hat{\gamma})$.
-During the time period of $1,2,\ldots,t_0-1$, the progression of the disease follows a natural process without the screening intervention.
+During the time period of $1,2,\ldots,t_0-1$, the transmission of disease follows a natural process without screening intervention.
 We use a special case of models \eqref{Mod-InfectRate}-\eqref{Mod-ODE} with $a_i(t)\equiv 0$.
-The differential equation model becomes
+The difference equation model becomes